730 Campus Crisis and Emergency Management

 C. The University should utilize the Guide for Developing High-Quality Emergency Operations Plans for Institutions of Higher Education.

-D. The EOP shall address how MTSU will integrate and coordinate with other governmental entities and be shared, as appropriate, with relevant local, regional and/or state agencies in order to promote coordination among the various entities.
+D. The EOP shall address how MTSU will integrate and coordinate with other governmental entities and the EOP will be shared, as appropriate, with relevant local, regional and/or state agencies in order to promote coordination among the various entities.

-E. Since emergencies normally occur without warning, plans and procedures should be designed to provide sufficient flexibility to accommodate contingencies of assorted types and magnitudes.
+E. Since emergencies normally occur without warning, plans and procedures should provide sufficient flexibility to accommodate contingencies of assorted types and magnitudes.

-F. The EOP must be reviewed and revised, as necessary, on at least an annual basis by senior administrators in conjunction with the University’s CMT.
+F. The EOP must be reviewed and revised, as necessary, at least annually by senior administrators in conjunction with the University’s CMT.

 G. Additionally, aspects of the EOP must be tested in training exercises and drills consistent with Federal and State law.

 H. The University should undertake emergency operations planning within the context of local or regional, state and federal emergency planning.
-In order to promote coordination among these entities, the University should include a local or regional emergency planning representative to assist it in developing its EOP.
+To promote coordination among these entities, the University should include a local or regional emergency planning representative to assist in developing its EOP.

-I. University units that are not responsible for maintaining an independent emergency management plan are still responsible for developing and maintaining local building emergency procedures to address the safety of occupants with the assistance of and oversight by campus safety officers.
+I. University units that do not maintain an independent emergency management plan are still responsible for developing and maintaining local building emergency procedures to address the safety of occupants with the assistance of and oversight by campus safety officers.